 Sharing in gratitude and sitting down for a big meal may be the crux of Thanksgiving, but it could prove to be more challenging this year.
 Thanksgiving is typically a time to gather with loved ones, but one uninvited guest you may not want is COVID-19.

-“Gathering with a large group outside of your immediate household for extended periods of time places you at higher risk of COVID-19 infection,” said Helen Arnold, RN, an infection prevention specialist at Banner Desert Medical Center and Cardon Children's Medical Center.
+“Gathering with a large group outside of your immediate household for extended periods of time places you at higher risk of COVID-19 infection,” said Helen Arnold, RN, an infection prevention specialist at Banner Desert Medical Center and Banner Children's at Desert in Mesa, AZ..
 “In turn, you could spread the infection to others.”

 That’s why this year, the Centers for Disease Control and Prevention (CDC) has issued guidelines for celebrating the holiday during the COVID-19 pandemic that may mean you’ll have to put the kibosh on some of your annual Thanksgiving traditions—such as large gatherings, football games, parades and Black Friday shopping.

 A New Spin on Thanksgiving

 Just because Thanksgiving won’t be like it was in years past, doesn’t mean your turkey day has to be a snore—and that’s not the tryptophan talking.
 Following CDC recommendations, we’ve put together some safer ways to celebrate Thanksgiving along with additional tips for some of your other family traditions.

 This year consider keeping things simple with having a small dinner at home with members of your household.
 Make a small turkey and a couple sides or order out from a local restaurant.
 Instead of dressing up, consider jeans or pjs.
 Then gather around the table together, enjoy some delicious food and take the time to celebrate one another and give thanks.